Casca

 Character Profile – At a Glance

-- Role: A senator and conspirator, eyewitness to the Lupercal crown ceremony, the play's sourly comic chronicler in 1.2 — and the man who lands the first blade on Caesar in 3.1.
+• Role: A senator and conspirator: the sour, plain-spoken eyewitness who reports the Lupercal crown ceremony, and the man who lands the first blade on Caesar.

-- Key Actions: Reports the crown ceremony with cynical contempt to Brutus and Cassius in 1.2; describes the storm's prodigies to Cicero and is recruited by Cassius in 1.3; cries "Speak, hands for me!" and stabs Caesar first in 3.1.
+• Key Actions: Reports the crown ceremony with cynical contempt to Brutus and Cassius in A1S2; describes the storm's prodigies to Cicero and is recruited by Cassius in A1S3; cries "Speak, hands for me!" and stabs Caesar first in A3S1.

 "For mine own part, it was Greek to me."

-(Act 1, Scene 2) - The Outcome: Disappears from the stage after the assassination scene; the play does not name him among the dead at Philippi, and he is presumed killed in the general defeat of the conspirators' faction along with Cassius and Brutus.
+• The Outcome: Disappears from the stage after the assassination; the play never names him among the dead at Philippi, and he is presumed killed in the general defeat of the conspirators' faction alongside Cassius and Brutus.

 The Cynical Eyewitness

-Casca's first major scene is one of Shakespeare's most pointed studies of how political theatre can be reported by a witness who refuses to take it seriously.
-Brutus and Cassius, having watched Caesar processed offstage to the Lupercal celebrations, pull Casca aside to find out what happened.
-The account he gives them is extraordinary — and extraordinarily dismissive.
+Casca's first big scene is one of Shakespeare's most pointed studies of political theatre reported by a witness who refuses to take it seriously.
+Brutus and Cassius, having watched Caesar processed off to the Lupercal, pull Casca aside to learn what happened.
+The account he gives is detailed, accurate – and utterly dismissive.

 Original